 The drawings below by Hubert Cossard show the original Jeep-bodied version and the later Cournil-built body.
 The monococque construction of Cournil's practical body design offered robustness, while the forward-placed steering wheel and sloping hood provided increased visibility:

 The new design seen above has some similarities to the direction taken by Kaiser Jeep with the Fleetvan and Forward Control trucks, and it certainly reflects the Brooks Stevens principle of creative thinking using available components.
-The CJ-3B itself almost evolved in this direction -- see CJ-3B Development 1949-53.
+The CJ-3B itself almost evolved in this direction -- see the bottom of New Universal Jeep Designs, 1949-53.

 The Cournil was built in several versions with different wheelbases, all designed for hard work in difficult conditions.
 A number of them were used for agricultural work in the mountains of the Massif Central, apparently into the 1990's.
 Unfortunately, Bernard Cournil had financial difficulties and the vehicle name disappeared, but the design has had international descendants: UMM (Uniao Metalo Mecanica) in Portugal, and Auverland in France and in Brazil.